glesica/software-reliability/topics/linters-and-formatters/README.md

         return super().generic_visit(node)
 ```

-We need to "visit" two kinds of AST node: class definitions and function (and
+We need to "visit" two kinds of AST node: class definitions and function /
-method) definitions.
+method definitions.
 In both cases, we simply check to see whether the name
 follows the rules we established earlier and encoded in the `_is_camel` and
 `_is_snake` functions, and add an error if not.